Ian Buchanan (academic): Biography

 Born in rural Western Australia, Buchanan grew up in the suburbs of Perth.
 He did his BA and PhD in the English and Comparative Literature program at Murdoch University, graduating in 1995.
 His PhD dissertation is titled 'Heterology: Towards a Transcendental Empiricist Approach to Cultural Studies.'

+Since 2011, Buchanan has been a member of Faculty of the Arts at the University of Wollongong, where he is Professor of Critical Theory and Cultural Studies.

 Work

-Buchanan edited special issues of the journals Social Semiotics (vol 7:2, 1997) and South Atlantic Quarterly (vol 93:3, 1997), the latter was subsequently reprinted as the book A Deleuzian Century?
+Buchanan edited special issues of the journals Social Semiotics (vol 7:2, 1997) and South Atlantic Quarterly (vol 93:3, 1997); the latter was subsequently reprinted as the book A Deleuzian Century?